-The separate liability election generally allows you to avoid liability for the portion of a tax deficiency that is allocable to the other spouse.
+Separate liability relief generally allows you to avoid liability for the portion of a tax deficiency that is allocable to the other spouse.
 Such relief is unavailable, however, to the extent that you had actual knowledge of the omitted income or deducted item that gave rise to the tax deficiency.

-In erroneous deduction cases, the Tax Court definition of "actual knowledge" is not as clear, but it has indicated that it will look at whether the electing spouse was aware of the "factual circumstances" that made the item nondeductible.
-If the electing spouse knew the factual basis for denial of the deduction, separate liability relief will be denied.
-In cases involving limited partnership tax-shelter deductions, the IRS may be unable to prove that an electing spouse had such disqualifying knowledge, but relief may still be partially denied if the spouse received a tax benefit from the deductions; see Example 3 below.
+In cases involving limited partnership tax-shelter deductions, the IRS may be unable to prove that the spouse claiming relief had disqualifying knowledge, but relief may still be partially denied if he or she received a tax benefit from the deductions; see Example 3 below.